ckaiwxm/FotagMobile/README.md

 -------------
 ### Toolbar:
 - Rating Filter:
-    The images with rating greater than or eqaul to the filter will be shown.
+    The images with rating greater than or equal to the filter will be shown.
     The filter can be cleared by Clear Filter
 - Delete All:
     All the images added will be deleted permanently.